 Feedback on your papers will be provided formally by anonymous Peer Review.
-Each student in the course will be assigned a random peer review ID number to facilitate anonymity in the Peer Review process.
-On an assigned date in lecture, each group will bring three (or one per group member) photocopies of their paper for distribution to reviewers in other lab sections.
+Each student in the course will use their Bates ID number (or one you've made up) to facilitate anonymity in the Peer Review process.
+On an assigned date in lecture, each group will bring three (or one copy per group member) copies of their paper for distribution to reviewers in other lab sections.
 Instead of your names, you should put your ID numbers under the title.
 Your instructors will distribute the papers such that each student receives one paper to critique anonymously.
 The obvious advantage of anonymous review is that you can be honest and complete in your critique without risk or worry about causing ill-feelings among your classmates.
 You will trained beforehand to do a peer review by the Science Writing Specialist from ARC .

 To help structure this critiquing process, use the Peer Review Form, which you can download, and review the advice on making constructive criticism.
 The Peer Review form is simply a guide to reviewing the paper.
 To be effective, you must provide detailed and clear comments that give explicit guidance to the authors for improving the paper.
 ALL papers at this level need revision, so important to ENGAGE closely with the paper give good, meaningful feedback.
 Your comments will be in two forms: